In-depth reviews

 Standout features of the latest version include a cutting-edge, tech-filled cabin and bold, striking styling – which is increasingly what we've come to expect from Kia’s line-up, following the high benchmark set by the pure-electric EV6 in 2021.
 A zero-emissions version of the fifth-generation Sportage isn’t on the horizon, but there are plenty of hybrid powertrain options.

-That includes mild hybrids and, for the first time, a plug-in hybrid version, which we've reviewed separately.
-However, we're focusing here on the 'full hybrid' Sportage, which couples a 1.6-litre turbocharged petrol engine with a 59bhp electric motor, fed by a 1.49kWh battery.
+These include mild hybrids and, for the first time, a plug-in hybrid version, which we’ve reviewed separately.
+However, we’re focusing here on the ‘full hybrid’ Sportage, which couples a 1.6-litre turbocharged petrol engine with a 59bhp electric motor, fed by a 1.49kWh battery.
 The Sportage’s rivals include its sister car, the Hyundai Tucson, as well as the Ford Kuga, Nissan Qashqai, Peugeot 3008, Toyota RAV4 and Vauxhall Grandland.

 Total power output for the Sportage Hybrid stands at 227bhp, which is enough to take the front-wheel-drive version with its six-speed-automatic gearbox that we drove from 0-62mph in 7.7 seconds.
-Meanwhile, the top-of-the-range, four-wheel drive model will do the same sprint in just over eight seconds.
+Meanwhile, the top-of-the-range, four-wheel-drive model will do the same sprint in just over eight seconds.
 Both have a top speed of 120mph.

 On the road, the full-hybrid Sportage does its best to run on electric power whenever possible, with the engine cutting in smoothly unless you suddenly put your foot down, which sends the revs soaring and unleashes a harsher tone from under the bonnet.
 A more relaxed approach is rewarded by impressive refinement that makes the Kia comfortable when cruising on the motorway.

-All-round visibility has been improved over the previous Sportage, and you now get a chunky, flat-bottomed steering wheel, which is good to hold and gives the family SUV a slightly sporty feel.
+All-round visibility has been improved over the previous Sportage, and you now get a chunky, flat-bottomed steering wheel, which is pleasing to hold and gives the family SUV a slightly sporty feel.
 In fact, when tackling corners, the Sportage grips well and keeps body lean in check.
 On the downside, the ride is a little firm, especially when compared to the Tucson.
-It's far from a dealbreaker, but does mean the Sportage can be upset by poorer surfaces.
+It’s far from a dealbreaker, but does mean the Sportage can be upset by poorer surfaces.

 CO2 emissions stand at between 129 and 132g/km for front-wheel-drive cars, or 140g/km for the all-wheel-drive version.
 That's on par with the Tucson, as is the hybrid Sportage's fuel economy; we reckon you’d easily get an average of mid to high-40s mpg in everyday driving.